isabella232/catflap/README.md

 To bridge this gap we can use a property of Atlantis Custom Workflows, which is that they terminate if a step returns a nonzero exit code.

-We define two classes of users and groups, admins and approvers.
+We define two classes of users and groups in catflap's config file, admins and approvers.

 If a user is defined as an admin or belongs to an LDAP group defined as an admin, they are able to apply both their own and other people's Terraform changes.